 What's next on the case?

 Bartosz G. will soon be brought to the District Attorney's Office in Płock, where he will hear formal murder charges.
 Investigators plan further interrogation and investigation of evidence, including DNA analysis and witness certificates.
-Due to the young age of the suspect, the trial may be pending before a juvenile court, although the prosecution does not rule out an application to treat him as an adult.
+Due to the young age of the suspect, the trial may be pending before a juvenile court, though D.A. does not exclude an application for treatment as an adult.